Supporting a Veteran who’s suicidal

 A Veteran friend sometimes calls you late at night when she’s been drinking.
 She talks about suicide, but by the end of the call she feels better.
 The next day she usually says it was just the booze and she’s fine.

-The goal is to help your loved one get through the worst of the feelings they are going through in the moment.
+The goal is to help your loved one get through the worst of their feelings in the moment.

 • If they’re giving signals that all they want is distraction, that’s fine: distract.

-• Are they giving signals that they want to talk about the pain?
+• Do they focus on their pain?
 Talk about it—don’t try to minimize or skirt around it.
 Listen, accept it, sit with it.

-• You don’t need to analyze or solve the problem—and if they’re drunk or high they’re not in a planning mode.
-Help them through by talking until they’re not so upset and start to calm down.
+• You don’t need to solve the problem—and if they’re drunk or high they’re not in a planning mode.
+Help them through by talking until they start to calm down.

-• When a person sobs or rants or just talks about their feelings, it can be surprisingly effective.
+• When your Veteran shows strong emotions, rants or just talks about their feelings, it can be surprisingly effective.
 It may not solve the problem, but can add some peace that helps clear a path for next steps.

 • If they say they are no longer suicidal when they sober up, it may not mean the problem is over.

-• Find a quiet time when they are in a good place (e.g., sober, calmer) to talk over the situation, especially if this has been a pattern.
+• Find a quiet time and place—when your Veteran is sober and calmer—to talk over the situation, especially if this has been a pattern.

 • Tell them you’re glad they shared their suicidal feelings.
 Let them know you care, want to help, and that most people who become suicidal recover.

-• Acknowledge that they’re feeling a lot of pain without arguing, guilt-tripping, or lecturing.
+• Without arguing, guilt-tripping, or lecturing, acknowledge that they're feeling a lot of pain.

 • Ask what they think could help lessen the pain.
 It might be therapy.
 If they’ve tried therapy and it hasn’t helped, they might give another therapist or medication a try.
 Often it’s a matter of finding the right match.